 The Role of the AD FS Configuration Database

-The AD FS configuration database stores all the configuration data that represents a single instance of Active Directory Federation Services (AD FS) 2.0 (that is, the Federation Service).
+The AD FS configuration database stores all the configuration data that represents a single instance of Active Directory Federation Services (AD FS) (that is, the Federation Service).
 The AD FS configuration database defines the set of parameters that a Federation Service requires to identify partners, certificates, attribute stores, claims, and various data about these associated entities.
-You can store this configuration data in either a Microsoft SQL Server® database or the Windows Internal Database (WID) feature that is included with Windows Server® 2008 and Windows Server 2008 R2.
+You can store this configuration data in either a Microsoft SQL Server® database or the Windows Internal Database (WID) feature that is included with Windows Server 2012 or higher.

 The entire contents of the AD FS configuration database can be stored either in an instance of WID or in an instance of the SQL database, but not both.
 This means that you cannot have some federation servers using WID and others using a SQL Server database for the same instance of the AD FS configuration database.

 You can use the following information in this topic along with the content provided in AD FS Deployment Topology Considerations to learn about the advantages and disadvantages of choosing either WID or SQL Server to store the AD FS configuration database:

 WID uses a relational data store and does not have its own management user interface (UI).
 Instead, administrators can modify the contents of the AD FS configuration database by using either the AD FS Management snap-in, Fsconfig.exe, or Windows PowerShell™ cmdlets.

 Using WID to store the AD FS configuration database

 You can create the AD FS configuration database using WID as the store by using either the Fsconfig.exe command-line tool or the AD FS Federation Server Configuration Wizard.
 When you use either of these tools, you can choose any of the following options to create your federation server topology.
 Each of these options uses WID for storing the AD FS configuration database:

 Create a stand-alone federation server